radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 The result is that there is a trade-off between user privacy and the needs of the local network.
 While perfect user privacy is an admirable goal, perfect user privacy may also allow anonymous users to abuse the visited network.
 The network would then likely simply refuse to provide network access.
 Users may therefore have to accept some limitations on privacy, in order to obtain network access.

-We take a short digression here to give some recommendations for creating and managing of CUI.
-We believe that these recommendations will help implementors satisfy the preceding requirements, while not imposing undue burden on the implementations.
+We spend some time here in order to give recommendations for creating and managing of CUI.
+We believe that these recommendations will help implementers satisfy the preceding requirements, while not imposing undue burden on the implementations.

 In general, the simplest way to track CUIs long term is to associate the CUI to user identity in some kind of cache or database.
 This association could be created at the tail end of the authentication process, and before any accounting packets were received.
 This association should generally be discarded after a period of time if no accounting packets are received.
 If accounting packets are received, the CUI to user association should then be tracked along with the normal accounting data.